Penny Cafeteria

 the restaurant offered cracked wheat, Scotch oatmeal, lima bean soup, green pea soup, soaked prunes, seeded raisins, whole wheat bread, butter, raisin coffee, and cereal coffee.
 MacFadden initially planned to keep the eatery open until May 1932.
 Food was sold at about cost and was provided twenty-four hours daily when demand warranted.
+MacFadden opened similar restaurants at five other locations within the next year.

 In July 1940, a penny cafeteria opened at the Bowery branch of the Y.M.C.A. at 8 East Third Street.
 On its first day, July 1, the establishment served more than 900 needy youths.
-The cafeteria was funded by proceeds of the Wilhem Loewenstein Foundation.
+The cafeteria was funded by proceeds of the Wilhelm Loewenstein Foundation.
 It offered three meals for twenty-five cents.